robinsmith3/kates-api/README.md

-# Build a complete infrastructure to run API apps
+# Build a complete bare metal infrastructure to run API apps
 - mimic a cloud infrastructure
 - as secure as possible
 - as simple as possible for re-gen - use Teraform and Ansible